LoopKit/loopdocs/README.md

 - Folder
 - English-only Error Message

-We chose to denote these using the generic term *entity*.
+We denote these using the generic term *entity*.

 **Examples**: